 Shipping:

 I can't stress this point enough.
 You are responsible for checking for damages when your fireplace arrives at your home via a freight carrier.
 Before you allow the driver to leave, take a few moments to unwrap the package and look for cracks or dents.
-Freight carriers do tend to heavily wrap these products and strap them down for extra protection, but at the end of the day, it is up to you to make sure you receive a fully intact fireplace.
+Freight carriers tend to heavily wrap these products and strap them down for extra protection, but at the end of the day, it is up to you to ensure you receive a fully intact fireplace.

 Conclusion